 Veteran of 15 marathons including 3 Bostons and has participated in almost 100 races!
 Doing first triathlon this summer and ultimately a full Ironman is on the bucket list!
 Loves to pace and help others reach their running goals.
 Has done the "Warrior Dash" and will run first "Tough Mudder" this summer.
 Main reason for running is to eat!

 A Scotiabank pacer since 2007.
 He learned the importance of pacing years ago when he got passed in his first 5k by an old fat guy.
 Now his goal is to be the old fat guy!
 Known for his fondness of knee high lime green compression socks.
-He walked off this year's Disney Marathon course to do the Star Wars 4D ride before finishing.
+Ran off the course at mile 23 of the Disney Marathon to do the Star Wars 4D ride before finishing.
 Knows he's training well when he runs past the ice cream truck.

-A first-time Waterfront pacer, Ellen has run 3 marathons, dozens of half-marathons and paced the 5k, 10k, half-marathon and 30k distances.
+Looking forward to pacing her second Waterfront Half.
+Has run 4 marathons, dozens of half-marathons and paced multiple times at 5k, 10k, half-marathon and 30k distances.
 Runs regularly with the Hogtown Hash House Harriers and the Toronto Running Club.
 Likes to close her eyes (briefly) while in a big race and take in the sound of thousands of footsteps moving towards the finish line.

 Started running in 2007 because she was getting sluggish and didn't want to pay for a fitness membership.
 Since then has completed many marathons, several 70.3 triathlons and an IronMan.
 Will finish the five marathon majors at year's end.
 Sometimes in shape, sometimes not but it's all about the journey, especially for a glitzy medal, and not paying gym fees.